thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 }
 ```

-Then the full build with orchestration enabled can be executed by passing a project property to the Gradle build.
+Then the full build with Orchestration enabled can be executed by passing a project property to the Gradle build.

 `./gradlew clean assemble -PenableThunderheadOrchestration=true`

-For more information on Gradle Project Properties please see [the documentation](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties).
+For more information on Gradle project properties please see [the documentation](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties).

 ## Error codes and resolutions